KalinduWijerathna/singularity-deployment/README.md

 6. To enter the singularity container\
     ```eyyxxx@kepler:~/path/to/your/dir$ singularity shell --writable --fakeroot base```

-7. Check whether new packages can be installed with apt package manager to the new container.For example:\
+7. Check whether new packages can be installed with apt package manager to the new container.
+   For example:\
     ```Singularity> apt-get install neofetch```

 8. Add the commands from step 6 to the def file under the %post blob so that the final build will have the packages you tested above.